 We are all familiar with tooth decay, and rightly associate it with bacteria (specifically Streptococcus mutans) that live in our teeth and gums.
 However, most people don’t realize that the actual decay is a result of lactic acid secreted by the bacteria as it processes glucose and sugar leftover in the mouth.
 Acids, which register low on the pH scale, are extremely damaging to your teeth.
 Dental enamel erodes at a pH of 5.5, meaning that even slightly acidic foods and drinks like sparkling water, which has a pH of around 3 or 4, can cause damage.
 Stomach acid, on the other hand, fluctuates between a pH of 1.5 and 3.5 coming in around the same pH range as lactic acid (2.5 pH).
 If lactic acid is so damaging to teeth, clearly stomach acid can be even worse.

-Stomach acid directly contacts teeth in people with bulimia nervosa, causing widespread destruction of teeth that requires extensive reconstruction with porcelain veneers, dental crowns, root canal therapy, and sometimes even dental implants.
+Stomach acid directly contacts teeth in people with bulimia nervosa, causing widespread destruction of teeth that requires extensive reconstruction with porcelain veneers, dental crowns, and sometimes even dental implants.
 Acid reflux causes a lower level of contact with teeth, but it can still be damaging.

 Managing Acid Reflux, Protecting Your Teeth